 Alarm Condition Message 3D Controller unconnected 3D Imaging is not available.
 Do not use 3D probe for Biopsy.
 Please contact a SuperSonic Imagine representative.
 The 3D controller is not connected.
 3D Controller version 3D Imaging is not available.
 Do not use 3D probe for Biopsy.
 Please contact a SuperSonic Imagine representative.
 The 3D controller is not identified.
 3D Controller USB 3D Imaging is not available.
 Do not use 3D probe for Biopsy.
-Please contact a SuperSonic Imagine representative The 3D motor controller USB is unplugged.
+Please contact a SuperSonic Imagine representative.
+The 3D motor controller USB is unplugged.
 3D Controller Timeout 3D Imaging is not available.
 Do not use 3D probe for Biopsy.
 Please contact a SuperSonic Imagine representative.
 The 3D controller is not responding.
 3D Acquisition memory Memory error : 3D acquisition requires more memory than is available.
 Please contact a SuperSonic Imagine representative.
 Try to change acquisition parameters.
 CPU processor temperature ERROR Temperature is too hot Graphic card temperature ERROR Temperature is too hot Hard drive temperature ERROR Temperature is too hot Image review Review error : Image cannot be loaded due to corrupted date You will be redirected to Bmode IRQ Timeout DMA export DMA sequencing warning - 0x000001 You may unfreeze to continue.
 IRQ Timeout DMA import DMA sequencing warning - 0x000002 You may unfreeze to continue.
 IRQ Timeout DMA sequencing warning - 0x000003 You may unfreeze to continue.
 IRQ Timeout Trigger Trigger Timeout - 0x000004 Press a Mode button to continue

 Alarm Condition Message No active exam for Report No exam in progress.
-You cannot access the report PCI bus temperature ERROR Temperature is too hot Serial temperature ERROR Temperature is too hot Too many/old jobs in joblist The Job List contains more than 500 pending jobs, and/or some pending jobs older than one week.
-Please select and delete these jobs manually from the Job List Invalid SGL DMA warning : Invalid SGL Handle You may unfreeze to continue Hardware Main Loop Lock Timeout HWC main loop lock timeout You may unfreeze to continue
+You cannot access the report PCI bus temperature ERROR Temperature is too hot Serial temperature ERROR Temperature is too hot Too many jobs in the job list The job list contains more than 50 pending jobs.
+Please select and delete these jobs manually from the job list.
+Jobs older than 1 week in the job list The job list contains some pending jobs older than one week.
+Please select and delete these jobs manually from the job list.
+Invalid SGL DMA warning : Invalid SGL Handle You may unfreeze to continue Hardware Main Loop Lock Timeout HWC main loop lock timeout You may unfreeze to continue